gsferreira/gsferreira.github.com/src/archive/2022/the-biggest-folder-structure-mistake-on-net/index.md

 We build buckets like Repositories, Services, Validators, and Mappers and group everything according to that.

 The problem is that it **becomes hard to find anything**.
 Until you are familiar with a code base, it's hard to know where a feature-related code lands.
-So, **the cognitive load required to perform increments, refactorings, or navigate the code, is high**.
+So, **the cognitive load required to perform increments, refactoring's, or navigate the code, is high**.

 Grouping that way, **objects naturally will have a vast scope.** For example, a Repository or a Service may be the home of code related to multiple features.